nimbly-dev/nyctripdata_project/README.md

 ## 📝 Setup

-You must have the latest version of Docker and docker-compose installed.

-Before running docker-compose up -d command.
-Please consult first the [Running on Docker](#Running-on-docker) documentation to modify the image resources if running on a low-end Environment.

 ### Prerequisites

 Before running the `docker-compose up -d` command, please review the [Running on Docker](#Running-on-docker) section to modify the image resources if running on a low-end environment.
 Take note of the System Requirements below.

+You must have the latest version of Docker and docker-compose installed.

 ### System Requirements